 I am a senior software engineer located in Copenhagen, Denmark.
 I currently work on Caffeine, a unique tool which brings computer-aided design into the realm of metabolic engineering.

-As the Caffeine research project nears its end in early 2020, our learnings and findings will live on as part of the biotech start-up metabolyzer.
-Read more about our endeavours at the BioInnovation Institute.
+As the DD-DeCaF research project nears its end in early 2020, our learnings and findings will live on as part of the biotech start-up metabolyzer.
+Read more about our endeavours at the BioInnovation Institute or watch our demo day pitch.

 Previously, I was employed by the Norwegian Trekking Association (DNT), and I was a core contributor to a number of their open source projects.
 I love open source and also personally run a handful of small side projects.
 Most of these are published on gitlab or github, and once in a while I will ask or answer a question on stack overflow.